-Certificated Employees Electing to Continue Working After Qualifying for a Non-Discounted TRS Pension Those certificated employees who elect to continue working in school years commencing after said employee qualifies for a non-discounted TRS pension (i.e., are at least 60 years of age, or are at least 55 years of age and have 35 years of creditable years of service with TRS) will not be eligible for the salary increases made available in the District's Early Notification Retirement Program.
+Certificated Employees Electing to Continue Working After Qualifying for a Non-Discounted TRS Pension

+Those certificated employees who elect to continue working in school years commencing after said employee qualifies for a non-discounted TRS pension (i.e., are at least 60 years of age, or are at least 55 years of age and have 35 years of creditable years of service with TRS) will not be eligible for the District's Early Notification Retirement Program.
 Such employees will, upon notification of their retirement by January 1 of the intended year of retirement, shall be entitled to the following health insurance benefits (a significant life-changing event experienced by the retiree may be allowed as an exception to the January 1 notification requirement):

 - 1. Retiring employees will be allowed to continue on the School District's hospitalization and major medical program for a period or thirty (30) days beyond the date of retirement (typically June 30), so long as the employee makes a ten percent (10%) contribution for the cost of said insurance.
 Exclusive of COBRA rights, retiring employees will not be eligible to continue participation in the School District's health program, and coverage will cease effective on the first day of the month following the date of retirement or thirty (30) days after the date of retirement, whichever last occurs. - 2.
 Retiring employees may enroll in the Illinois Teachers' Retirement Insurance Program (TRIP) plan, or any other plan for which they are eligible.
-Subject to the provisions of paragraph 3 below, the School District will reimburse retiring employees for the cost of hospitalization, major medical, vision, dental or accident insurance in an amount not to exceed \$6,000 per year for a period of five (5) years, or until the employee reaches age sixty-five (65), or up to June 30 of the fiscal year in which the employee dies, whichever first occurs.
-If the employee's reimbursement entitlement is less than \$6,000 per year, the balance will be forfeited and will remain the property of the School district.
-No portion of the \$6,000 will be paid to the employee for anything other than reimbursement of hospitalization, major medical, vision, dental or accident insurance. - 3.
-Eligible employees who submitted their letter of retirement prior to June 1, 2021 may submit for reimbursement up to \$4,500 during each year of eligibility for the cost of hospitalization, major medical, vision, dental or accident insurance, as dictated by this Board Policy at the time the letter was submitted.
+Subject to the provisions of paragraph 3 below, the School District will reimburse retiring employees for the cost of hospitalization, major medical, vision, dental or accident insurance in an amount not to exceed \$4,500 per year for a period of five (5) years, or until the employee reaches age sixty-five (65), or up to June 30 of the fiscal year in which the employee dies, whichever first occurs.
+If the employee's reimbursement entitlement is less than \$4,500 per year, the balance will be forfeited and will remain the property of the School district.
+No portion of the \$4,500 will be paid to the employee for anything other than reimbursement of hospitalization, major medical, vision, dental or accident insurance.